yijouli/chi2026-SupplementaryMaterials/README.md

 * Pre-survey: This file contains the pre-survey we used to filter the participants, from which the informed consent statement, experiment explanation, and contact questions have been excluded (from the original version).
 * Pre-screening_task: This is the code for the pre-screening task.
 Participants were asked to find the vulnerability and describe it in the pre-survey.
 * Post Survey: This file includes the SUS survey that participants were asked to complete after they finished the task, regardless of whether they found the vulnerability or not.
+* Recruitment_message: This file includes the recruitment message we sent.